numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 the operation is specified by an arbitrary callable object rather than a ufunc instance and method.

-A prototype implementation with microbenchmark results can be found in `this notebook <https://nbviewer.jupyter.org/gist/shoyer/1f0a308a06cd96df20879a1ddb8f0006>`_.
+A prototype implementation can be found in
+`this notebook <https://nbviewer.jupyter.org/gist/shoyer/1f0a308a06cd96df20879a1ddb8f0006>`_.

 The interface